Tagging and How to do it

 Some works may have more than one composer or (more frequently in classical music) a composer plus an arranger.
-I suggest you annotate the arranger's name, e.g. “Johann Sebastian Bach; arr.
+I suggest you annotate the arranger's name, e.g. “Johann Sebastian Bach; (arr.)
 John Ireland”.
-If you use the Classical Extras Picard plugin then this should all be done automatically for you (and you can also use a specific "arranger" tag).
+If you use the Classical Extras Picard plugin then this can all be done automatically for you (and you can also use a specific "arranger" tag).
 If you place the "arr." annotation in brackets then Muso should get the sort order right.

 The conductor’s name in “FirstName SecondName” format.
 More than one name can be included, separated by semi-colons or in separate FLAC tags.
 The specific role can be made clearer by putting additional attributes in brackets, e.g. “Anne Manson; David Jones (chorusmaster)” - again the Classical Extras plugin will do this for you.

 This tag is for all supporting artists that you wish to be credited.
 Include them in “FirstName SecondName” format with their instruments in brackets, separated by semi-colons or as separate FLAC tags, e.g. “Christopher Hughes (organ); Kim Porter (mezzo-soprano vocals); Neil MacKenzie (tenor vocals); Stephen Charlesworth (baritone vocals)”.
 Muso will ignore the brackets when performing last.fm look-ups.
 This is achieved automatically by Picard and SongKong / Jaikoz, if the MusicBrainz database has the instrument associated with the performer.

 A note about brackets